22f3001738/tds-project-1/README.md

 Improve Repository Visibility: Users can increase their repository stars and watchers by engaging more with the JavaScript community or other popular language communities.
 Including more documentation and projects can also boost visibility.
 Networking Opportunities: Users can connect with highly followed individuals (e.g., top 5 users) to expand their own network.

-## For Recruiters:

-Focus on Hireable Users: With 182 users available for hire, recruiters can target them based on specific skills (e.g., JavaScript) and follower count for finding experienced candidates.

 ## For Community Growth: